saeg/qpa/README.md

 ### Main Workflow Commands

 *   `identify-concepts`
-    *   **The main analysis command.** It ensures the environment is fully set up and then runs all individual concept identification scripts.
+    *   **The main entry point.** It automatically runs the full setup and analysis pipeline.

 *   `install`
-    *   Sets up the `.venv` with tools for data acquisition.

-*   `setup-analysis-env`
-    *   Sets up the `.venv-analysis` with all dependencies needed for the analysis scripts.
+    *   The core setup recipe that handles environment creation, dependency installation, and repo cloning/preprocessing.
+It is called automatically by `identify-concepts`.

 ### Individual Analysis Tasks